Introducing the spectrakit R package

 The goal of spectrakit is simple: make common spectral data tasks

-multiple tools, you get a compact, consistent toolkit built around real
+tools, you get a compact, consistent toolkit built around real analysis

 About the author